 Best PSD To HTML Services to Code Your Design

 In this Internet world full of business opportunities, having a semantic and user-friendly website is important to the...
 Read more

-As mentioned, CSS Hat translates your Photoshop effects, like Gradient Overlay, Drop Shadow, and Inner/Outer Glow, into standard CSS syntax in only a few clicks.
+CSS Hat can quickly turn your Photoshop effects like Gradient Overlay, Drop Shadow, and Inner/Outer Glow into standard CSS code.
+It’s as simple as a few clicks.

-CSS Hat uses Compass to generate CSS3 mixins for SCSS or Sass.
+CSS Hat also utilizes Compass to create CSS3 mixins for SCSS or Sass.

-height property, and wrap the style rules in a class selector.
+height properties, and even wrap the style rules within a class selector.

 Unlike CSS3Ps, which processes code in the Cloud, CSS Hat performs all operations locally on your computer.
 For a live demonstration, check out the video below.

 Quality often comes at a price, and CSS Hat is no exception with a price tag of $29.99.
 The plugin is compatible with both Windows and Mac operating systems, but it requires Photoshop CS4 or newer.
 If you’re still using CS3, it might be time to consider an upgrade.